May 01, 2025

 2. The contracting party does not want to disclose whether it conducts business on behalf of a beneficial owner

 The company must submit the STR even when it is unsure whether the contracting party’s activity constitutes something suspicious.
 Furthermore, the company does not have to conduct any investigation—it has just to provide BaFin with some explanation about why they think the activity is abnormal.
-It is not recommended to contact and question the contracting party in order to not alert it to arising suspicions.
+It is not recommended to contact and question the contracting party so as not to alert it to arising suspicions.

 Person in charge of the submission: the AML officer.